up210902/UP210902_CPP/U2/readme.md

 <div align="justify">

->1.
-Ask the user the amount.
->2.
-Ask the user the price.
->3.
-If the user enter 0 in amount, exit the cycle.
->4.
-Print the total price of all products.
+The program calculates the total amount of sales by the user.
+It asks for amount and price of each product individually.
+If the amount equals 0, exit the program.<br />
 <div>

 <div align="center">

-## Texts.
+## TESTS
 <div>

 <img src="../imagenes/amount.png" align="center" height="200" width="500"/>